 The WB’s Infrastructure Projects in Tanzania

-The WB’s current portfolio in Tanzania includes 25 projects with a commitment of nearly USD 4bn, most of which is dedicated to transport development.
+The WB’s current portfolio in Tanzania includes 20 projects with a total commitment of USD 4.07 billion, most of which is dedicated to transport development.

 In March 2015, the WB approved the Dar es Salaam Metropolitan Development Project to improve urban services in Dar es Salaam by upgrading and building priority roads and drainage systems.